drupaldiversity/diversity-of-the-web/SURVEY.md

     () Yes
     () No

-    If yes, do you identify as a minority because of your religion?
+    If you identify as a religions person, do you identify as a minority because of your religion?
     () Yes
     () No
+    () N/A

 ### Socio-economic class